facebookresearch/ActivityNet-Entities/README.md

-# ActivityNet Entities Dataset and Challenge 2020
+# ActivityNet Entities Dataset and Challenge

 ### [ActivityNet Entities Object Localization (Grounding) Challenge](http://activity-net.org/challenges/2020/tasks/guest_anet_eol.html) joins the official [ActivityNet Challenge](http://activity-net.org/challenges/2020/challenge.html) this year!
 Looking forward to seeing you at CVPR'20!

 ## <a name="aeol"></a>ActivityNet Entities Object Localization Challenge 2020
+ActivityNet-Entities Object Localization Task aims to evaluate how grounded or faithful a description (could be generated or ground-truth) is to the video they describe.

+An object word is first identified in the description and then localized in the video in the form of a spatial bounding box.
+The prediction is compared against the human annotation to determine the correctness and overall localization accuracy.

-**The winners will be announced at ActivityNet Challenge at CVPR 2020 (June 14th).
+**Winners will be announced at ActivityNet Challenge at CVPR'20 (June 14th).
 Prizes are to be decided.**

 (A simplified version of the info below could be found in the ANet-Entities challenge [page](http://activity-net.org/challenges/2020/tasks/guest_anet_eol.html))